 Earth and Mars Comparison

 Although Earth and Mars share some similarities, they also have many differences.
-They are both members of the inner solar system that consists of five planets.
+They are both members of the inner solar system that consists of the five planets closest to the Sun and the asteroid belt.
 The accepted outer planets in the solar system are gas giants, but Earth and Mars have rocky surfaces that can be walked on.
 They are both inclined to their orbits that causes seasons that are similar, but still different.

 Mars is about half the size of Earth, with a gravity at the surface that is 1/3 the amount of Earth's.
 At the surface of Earth, the atmosphere exerts a tremendous pressure to which human beings have been adapted.
 On Mars there is no such pressure, so the blood in human veins and arteries would just boil away.
 In no case will humans exploring Mars ever be able to remove their space helmets, no matter how many movies Hollywood makes that say differently.
 Mars is so small that it could not hold on to liquid water at the surface.
 Whatever water may have been there in the past has long since boiled away and left Mars' atmosphere.
 Only water trapped in ice and beneath the surface may have been able to remain on Mars intact.